cdgriffith/Box/README.rst

-   to_yaml          Save Box object as a YAML string or write to a file with the `filename` parameter to_msgpack       Save Box object as msgpack bytes or write to a file with the `filename` parameter to_toml*         Save Box object as a TOML string or write to a file with the `filename` parameter from_json        Classmethod, Create a Box object from a JSON file or string (all Box parameters can be passed) from_yaml        Classmethod, Create a Box object from a YAML file or string (all Box parameters can be passed) from_msgpack     Classmethod, Create a Box object from a msgpack file or bytes (all Box parameters can be passed) from_toml*       Classmethod, Create a Box object from a TOML file or string (all Box parameters can be passed) merge_update     Recursively merge dictionaries or Boxes together instead of replacing
+   to_yaml          Save Box object as a YAML string or write to a file with the `filename` parameter to_msgpack       Save Box object as msgpack bytes or write to a file with the `filename` parameter to_toml*         Save Box object as a TOML string or write to a file with the `filename` parameter to_csv**         Save BoxList object as a CSV string or write to a file with the `filename` parameter from_json        Classmethod, Create a Box object from a JSON file or string (all Box parameters can be passed) from_yaml        Classmethod, Create a Box object from a YAML file or string (all Box parameters can be passed) from_msgpack     Classmethod, Create a Box object from a msgpack file or bytes (all Box parameters can be passed) from_toml*       Classmethod, Create a Box object from a TOML file or string (all Box parameters can be passed) from_csv**       Classmethod, Create a BoxList object from a TOML file or string (all BoxList parameters can be passed) merge_update     Recursively merge dictionaries or Boxes together instead of replacing
    ================ ===========

 \* Do not work with BoxList, only Box
+\** Do not work with Box, only BoxList

 Conversion Box
 --------------